Storie/StorieCloudSDK/README.md

 @import distribute;
 ```

-Then add a property to your `AppDelegate.m` to store your `Distributor` object:
+Then add a property to your `AppDelegate.m` to store your `Distributor` object as a property:

 ``` Objective-C
 @property (nonatomic, strong) Distributor *distributor;